dsohk/rancher-devsecops-workshop/docs/part-3.md

 * Server authentication token: (Click `Add`) to pull down menu and choose `Add Credentials`.
 If a popup windows does not come up, hit `save` & revist this section again.

-Now clicking `Add` should bring up a windows to add credentials.
+Now clicking `Add` should bring up a windows `Jenkins Credentials Provider: Jenkins` to add credentials.

 In the popup window,
-  * Kind: `Secret text`
+  * Kind: click on dropdown menu to select `Secret text`
   * Secret: (Enter the Sonarqube generated token)
   * ID: `sonarqube-spring-petclinic`

+  Click `Add` & Under `Server Authenticiation Token` dropdown menu we should see `sonarqube-spring-petclinic`.
+Selet it.

 Sample Output would look like